Mattabyte/Roobee/README.md

 - Roobee tracks the voice conversation with an in memory buffer, and will respond if directly referred to by name (by default: Ruby or Roobee - see [config.json](https://github.com/Mattabyte/Roobee/tree/main/config))
 - Roobee will speak in voice chat like any other user, using rendered speech from your selected voice service.
-- Roobee <strong>doesn't</strong> save conversations or speech anywhere, ever.
+- Roobee <strong>doesn't</strong> save conversations or speech recording anywhere.
+Your admissions of taking a day off work because you hurt your foot attempting a tiktok dance are safe with Roobee.
 - Roobee forms relationships with people.
 Over time, Roobee collects impressions from interactions they have had with users and stores this 'feeling' data in the relationships folder.
   This means if Roobee starts to get short with a user; it's probably because they were mean to Roobee over multiple interactions.